Petri-Hub/Wenvi/README.md

 <h2 id="Glossary">Glossary</h2>

 - **Subject:** The entity that requires its own set of environments, in most cases, a company you're working for.
-- **Environment:** A collection of variables that typically represents a stage of deployment such as development or production.
+- **Environment:** A collection of variables that represents a stage of deployment such as development or production.

 <br>
 <h2 id="Features">Features</h2>